ALIGNMENT OF DISTRICT EXPENSES TO ENROLLMENT

 NKTA supports increasing employee contributions to insurance premiums; currently town employees contribute 25% and District staff contribute only 10%, whereas higher rates prevail in national and other state government and private-sector jobs.

 We compete for our staff with other Districts.
-The staff contracts being proposed offer increases in line with inflation, while breaking the ceiling of the 90% contribution rate, a huge step for aligning pay and benefits.
+The staff contracts just passed in March 2019 offer increases in line with inflation, while breaking the ceiling of the 90% contribution rate, a huge step for aligning pay and benefits.

 IMPROVEMENT IN LITERACY